Overv/VulkanTutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/02_Fixed_functions.md

 viewportState.pScissors = &scissor;
 ```

 Independent of how you set them, it's is possible to use multiple viewports and scissor rectangles on some graphics cards, so the structure members reference an array of them.
-Using multiple requires enabling a GPU feature (see logical device creation)
+Using multiple requires enabling a GPU feature (see logical device creation).

 ## Rasterizer